trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Derived Key User Input Mode {#derived-challenge-mode}

-OnlyKey supports automatic generation of keys that may be used for SSH and PGP/GPG with the [onlykey-agent app](https://docs.crp.to/onlykey-agent.html).
+OnlyKey supports automatic generation of keys that may be used for SSH and PGP/GPG with the [OnlyKey Agent](https://docs.crp.to/onlykey-agent.html).

 The default setting is "Challenge Code Required" which requires a 3 digit challenge code to be entered on OnlyKey to perform SSH or PGP/GPG operation.
 This is great for security but for some users a more convenient approach may be preferred.
 With "Button Press Required", a physical press on any key is all that is required to perform the operation.

 ### Stored Key User Input Mode {#stored-challenge-mode}

-OnlyKey supports [import of existing OpenPGP keys](https://docs.crp.to/usersguide.html#loading-keys) using the [OnlyKey app](https://docs.crp.to/app.html).
-These keys once imported are securely stored in OnlyKey hardware and may be used to perform SSH or PGP/GPG operations with the [onlykey-agent app](https://docs.crp.to/onlykey-agent.html) or in the browser with the [OnlyKey WebCrypt](https://docs.crp.to/webcrypt.html).
+OnlyKey supports [import of existing OpenPGP keys](https://docs.crp.to/importpgp.html#loading-keys) using the [OnlyKey app](https://docs.crp.to/app.html).
+These keys once imported are securely stored in OnlyKey hardware and may be used to perform SSH or PGP/GPG operations with the [OnlyKey Agent](https://docs.crp.to/onlykey-agent.html) or in the browser with the [OnlyKey WebCrypt](https://docs.crp.to/webcrypt.html).

 By default, you must enter a 3 digit challenge code on OnlyKey to perform SSH or PGP/GPG operation.
 If a more convenient approach is preferred "Button Press Required" may be set so that a physical press on any key is all that is required.